book cover

 After the gingerbread house is fully decorated, give it a dusting of snow!
 This makes it look like a snowy cottage and is the final touch in creating a beautiful gingerbread house.

 Add powdered sugar to a sieve.
-Hold it high over the house and gently shake allowing the sugar to fall onto the roof of the gingerbread house.
+Hold it high over the house and gently shake, allowing the sugar to fall onto the roof of the gingerbread house for a perfect snowy effect.

 Gingerbread house with coconut snow.